 - Individually on the Accounting Dashboard - You'll click a button to "Record a Transaction" and supply details for each transaction.

 - In bulk by importing on the Accounting Dashboard - You can upload a spreadsheet of data to add multiple transactions at once.
+This can also be used to bulk update transaction you already have in Farmbrite.

 - Individually on pages where the income or expense should be associated - For example, you might record the expense of livestock feed on the animal's page, or of equipment maintenance and repairs in your Resources section.